 3. Following Your Intuition

 This is a lesson I had to learn the hard way… I had a few incidences where I thought I should stand up more for myself and not “blindly” (literally in my case!) follow orders.
 An example: The morning after my first operation where a radioactive plaque was stitched onto the back of my eye, I was told at 7am that I had to do some eye tests with a consultant to check whether the plaque was inserted correctly.
-I felt super groggy after the general anaesthetic and having stitches.
-Having a plaque pulling on my eye didn’t really contribute to my well being either… I asked if it wasn’t possible to eat something small so that I would feel a bit less weak.
+I felt super groggy after the general anaesthetic.
+Having a plaque pulling on my eye didn’t really contribute to my well-being either… I asked if it wasn’t possible to eat something small so that I would feel a bit less weak.
 The short answer was a clear “no” and I had to drag myself out of bed, walk across to the exam room and look into one of these super bright slit lamps.
 Thank goodness my husband had come to hospital early and joined us.
 I half-jokingly said he could catch me when I’d faint, which, after looking into the bright light for about 10 seconds, happened… I was brought back to my bed, given some breakfast and then we performed the tests no problem.